About Escape Rooms

 If you are not familiar with escape rooms, play a couple yourself before attempting to create one.
 You can do an “at home” tabletop version such as a card based escape room game from the Exit series.
 Escape the Room also has some fun ones.
 These will help you later on when you are trying to come up with puzzles.
 Just look at the puzzles in these game and modify them to fit into your youth ministry escape room theme.

 Define the theme.
+Start with a theme when you create an escape room.
 You want your theme to be fun and not too scholarly.
 So if you are focusing on a gospel story, your theme could be a couple trying to plan their wedding.
 But don’t necessarily tell the youth the whole theme.
 That would give too much away.
 They don’t need to know that the name of the town which the couple lives in is Cana.

 Come up with a list of objects which relate to your theme.
 About 10 objects is a good number for a standard escape room.
 If your theme is about the wedding at Cana, maybe you need some flowers (this is a wedding), a chair for the banquet hall, some containers for water and wine, etc.